 This project provides for the development of approximately 1.4 miles of trail found within the Dominion at Panther Creek development and will ultimately connect westward into the Latera subdivision.
 Connection between Panther Creek from Hillcrest Road and Preston Road.
 Construction of phase I is anticipated to begin in 2018 with completion near the end of 2018.

 Taychas Trail Extension Plan

 This project provides for the extension of the Taychas Trail at Harold Bacchus Community Park from the existing trailhead south if the soccer complex to the trail connection proposed by the Edgewood Development to Coit Road.
 This trail connector will provide tree installation and a 12’ trail connection into the future neighborhood which will then extend the Taychas Trail moving westward until Coit Road.
-This project is currently anticipated to be under construction by the end of year 2017.
+This project is currently under construction with completion expected in fall of 2018.

 Six Cities Trail

 This project provides for the extension of the Taychas Trail from Limestone Quarry Park south to the City of Plano trail connection.
 This trail connector will provide a linkage between Frisco and Plano at SH121 at the West Rowlett Creek crossing.
 The project has also been awarded a grant that will be administered through the Texas Department of Transportation (TxDOT).
-Construction is anticipated to begin in November 2017 with completion expected in the summer of 2018.
+This projects is currently under construction with completion expected in the fall of 2018.